jadecobra/python_tdd_exercises/source/functions.rst

 Functions with keyword arguments
 --------------------------------

 There is an inherent problem with using positional arguments in functions.
 It requires the inputs to always be supplied in the correct sequence.
 If the program is dependent on that sequence, then it will behave in an unintended way when it receives input out of order.
-There is a way to ensure our function behaves correctly regardless of what order the user provides the input - Keyword Arguments
+There is a way to ensure the function behaves correctly regardless of what order the user provides the input - Keyword Arguments

 RED: make it fail
 ^^^^^^^^^^^^^^^^^